cdurdetrouver/minishell/README.md

 - **Error Handling:** Minishell handles user errors informatively.
 - **Redirections:** The shell supports standard input/output redirection (`>`, `<`, `>>`).
 - **Pipes:** Minishell allows the use of pipes for command chaining.
+- **History of Command:** Minishell maintains a command history, allowing users to navigate and rerun previous commands.
+- **Environment Variable:** The shell supports environment variables, allowing users to set and use variables in their commands.
+- **Signal Handling:** Minishell implements signal handling to manage signals like Ctrl+C gracefully.

 ## Compilation and Execution
 To compile the project, use the `make` command: